Monday, September 6, 2021

 It’s 1965, she’s a 20-year-old Californian exploring Europe with her friends, he’s a 27-year-old Dane just bumming around and taking odd jobs to support his travels.
 He’s working at a ski resort in Germany when my mother arrives in town, and they meet that night in a bar.

-Just weeks later they are hitchhiking alone together through the Middle East, and before she brings him home with her to Los Angeles, they marry in a civil ceremony in Paisley, Scotland.
+Just weeks later they are hitchhiking alone together through the Middle East, and before she brings him home with her to Los Angeles, they marry in a civil ceremony in Scotland.

 That was crazy cool.

-And decades later when I was ready to get hitched, I decided I needed to do it in Paisley, too.
+And decades later when I was ready to get hitched, I decided I needed to do it in Scotland, too.
 Since my parents couldn’t be there in person (my mother had died when I was a teen and my father left my life soon after) I thought the best way to have them with me was to get married where they did.
 It would be hard to make that happen, but my husband agreed to my crazy plan and off we went.

 Heather, my flower girl.